TransMac

 Press the "..." button to browse for the disk image to be written.
 Valid

-compressed dmg files will automatically be uncompressed as they are written.
+compressed DMG files will automatically be uncompressed as they are written.

 CAUTION: Make sure you really want to over write the disk.
 Any existing